Correct implementation in 10 steps

 Interim conclusion 1 / 3

-Neither an IT specialist is required nor one trained librarian!
+You don't need an IT specialist or a trained librarian!

 All you really need is